Phyllis Okereke, M.D. – Austin Bioidentical Hormone Doctor

-With over forty years of experience practicing medicine, Austin Bioidentical Hormone Doctor, Phyllis Okereke, M.D. specializes in Anti-Aging and Regenerative Medicine, and she tailors individualized wellness programs to provide solutions to her patients’ specific health problems.
-Phyllis Okereke, M.D. takes an integrative and functional medicine approach to treat her patients, and she endeavors to help them live the best lives possible.
-Integrating Anti-Aging and Functional Medicine, Dr. Okereke combines Bioidentical Hormone Replacement Therapy protocols with nutritional supplementation, exercise regimens, and dietary recommendations to provide patients with powerful treatment plans that get to the root of their health concerns.
+Austin Bioidentical Hormone Doctor Phyllis Okereke, M.D. integrates Anti-Aging and Functional Medicine, and combines Bioidentical Hormone Replacement Therapy protocols with nutritional supplementation, exercise regimens, and dietary recommendations to provide patients with powerful treatment plans that get to the root of their health concerns.

 Phyllis Okereke, M.D. transitioned into integrative and functional medicine to treat her patients using pre-emptive techniques and help them live the best life possible.
 Instead of using prescription drugs to treat a constellation of symptoms, Phyllis Okereke, M.D. helps her patients correct the underlying issues at their source.